-Since 2009 chair of the Intervoice Board.
-Dirk has been a social psychiatrist and psychotherapist since 1992.
+Chair of the Intervoice Board between 2009-2016, Dirk has been a social psychiatrist and psychotherapist since 1992.
 He is educated in cognitive, psychodynamic and systems therapy, Transactional Analysis and Voice Dialogue work.

 Since 1992, Dirk has been Collaborator in the Hearing Voices Project of Marius Romme and Sandra Escher of the University Maastricht.
 Dirk developed the recovery programme, ‘Talking with Voices’, and is currently preparing research on this subject.
 He delivers courses with Ron Coleman and Eleanor Longden on ‘working and talking with voices

 Jørn Ditlev Eriksen – Secretary

 Jørn’s entire working career has been centred on psychiatry in areas such as social psychiatry, district psychiatry, psychotherapy, alcoholism and adolescent psychiatry.

 He’s originally trained as a nurse.
 Afterwards, he took a diploma in management and a professional diploma in Human Resource Development.

 Currently, he is a director of the social psychiatric services in Lyngby – taarbæk municipality.
 Which include housing, support at home, acute service, self-help groups, supported work, social firms, and educations programs est. The services in Lyngby – taarbæk municipality is in the Danish context a pioneering bid for recovery-oriented work (www.slotsvaenget-ltk.dk).